rebcabin/tangledown/README.md

 ## YOUR'RE A HUMAN!
 READ THE NAMES IN THE `block` TAGS!

-Markdown renders `block` tags verbatim to the documentation.
+Markdown renders `block` tags that appear in the contents of `noweb` or `tangle` tags verbatim to the documentation.
 This is good for humans, who will think

 > AHA!, this `block` refers to some code in a `noweb` tag with the same name that I can read some other place and time.